About Us

 The HSCC was created in 1966 by a small group of enthusiasts, notably Guy Griffiths and Betty Haig.
 They were frustrated by a lack of races for older sports cars and wanted to stop them being modified, inappropriately, beyond their original specification or exported to the USA.
 Members from the sixties, and we have quite a few, say that the Club was formed to help competitors enjoy themselves racing ‘nice proper cars’ on interesting circuits.

 Griffiths and Haig were part of a very small group who thought historic cars should be preserved.
-Today, the Club is proud to have played a role in making historic racing the fastest growing part of the UK racing scene.
+Today, the Club is proud to have played a role in making historic racing a major part of the UK racing scene.

-In recent years we have been asked to organise the racing side of the Silverstone Classic and also historic races supporting the British Grand Prix.
+In recent years we have been asked to organise the racing side of the Silverstone Festival and also historic races supporting the British Grand Prix.

 Today, the HSCC is a thriving, innovative and experienced organiser of historic racing and historic championships and series.
 The Club is home to cars from the late 1950s right through to the early years of the 2000s.